 8. Wear hair up at bedtime.

-Try wearing hair in a loose top knot or turban scarf at bedtime to minimize friction on your strands while you sleep.
+Try wearing hair in a turban scarf at bedtime to minimize friction on your strands while you sleep.
 Note: A scarf or head wrap look is fab for the daytime, too!
 It’s both a fun and practical way to accessorize while keeping your scalp fresh and free from environmental aggressors.